Pig City (TV series)

-Pig City is an animated television series co-produced by CinéGroupe, AnimaKids, and Red Rover Studios in association with Merchandising München and original networks Teletoon in Canada, ProSieben in Germany, and Fox Kids internationally.
+Pig City is an animated television series co-produced by CinéGroupe, AnimaKids, and Red Rover Studios in association with MM Merchandisingmedia GmbH and original networks Teletoon in Canada, ProSieben in Germany, and Fox Kids internationally.
+Thirty-nine half-hour episodes were produced.

-About
+Synopsis

 The show features a teenage country pig (Mikey) moving to the big city to live with his wealthy cousins (Martha and Reggie).
-Thirty-nine half-hour episodes have been produced.